timdavies/coffee-calculator/README.md

 ![Screenshot of Coffee Calculator](http://i.imgur.com/tfOqJcs.jpg)

+### Icon
-The current icon is awful.
+The current icon is awful, even for me.
 Would be great to replace it with something better at some point.
+If anyone wants to submit a replacement via pull request, that would be amazing.